What’s inside Komodo National Park

 Labuan Bajo & where to stay

 Please note that religion is Christian and Muslim.
-The people as lovely so as a sign of respect visiting their region, don’t walk in your bikini on the street.
+The people are lovely, so as a sign of respect for visiting their region, don’t walk in your bikini on the street.

 Where to stay in Labuan Bajo

-Labuan Bajo has a short on accommodation (2018/2019) which is why they are building a lot at the moment.
+Labuan Bajo has a shortage of accommodation (2019), which is why they are building a lot at the moment.
 This makes it recommended to book a guesthouse or hotel in advance.
-If Booking.com doesn’t offer what you need, try Agoda.com as well.